adamritter/pageql/README.md

 This goal is a primary driver behind several core design choices:

 *   **Declarative Nature:** By using declarative tags like `#from` to define data requirements, the system can potentially understand the data dependencies of a template fragment.
-*   **Minimal Scripting ("Logic-less"):** Limiting imperative scripting makes it feasible to analyze template dependencies statically.
+*   **Minimal Scripting (`Logic-less`):** Limiting imperative scripting makes it feasible to analyze template dependencies statically.
 Complex scripting logic would make it extremely difficult, if not impossible, to reliably track which data changes should trigger which UI updates.
 *   **Focus on SQL:** Leveraging the database allows potential integration with database-specific notification or change-tracking mechanisms (e.g., triggers, event systems, logical replication) in the future to power this reactivity.

 By keeping the templates focused on declaring *what* data is needed rather than *how* to fetch and update it imperatively, PageQL aims to lay the groundwork for automatically reflecting database changes in the rendered HTML with minimal developer effort in future versions.